ManpreetKaur1101/MvcDoll/Readme.txt

  I add a new folder under views folder with the name HelloWorld and then I add a new item index.cshtml under helloworld in the next step i updated my content with the given code in tutorial.

+ I updated my  title index and  footer of the project with the new name and run my app after that in the Views/HelloWorld/Index.cshtml , in the next step i change my index and h2 with Doll List